andreaspoletti/synology-cloudflare-ddns/README.md

 - `2` - The hostname format is invalid.
 - `3` - Authentication failed.
 - `4` - Prerequisites are missing.

-## Limitations

-The script currently makes separate API calls for updating the A and AAAA records.
-As of the time of writing this README, Cloudflare does not support batch updates for DNS records.

 ## Installation